Rose Totino: Biography

-Pillsbury recognized the pizza’s popularity and sought to buy the Totino business.
-Rose and James were looking for this business opportunity due to James’s failing health and their inability to meet demand.
-In 1975, Pillsbury offered to buy Totino’s Pizza for $16 million, which Rose turned down.
-Instead, she convinced the large corporation to purchase her company for $22 million.
-Additionally, Rose became Pillsbury’s first female Vice President.
-While in this position, Rose perfected her fried freezer-to-oven crust recipe, which she received a patent for in 1979.
+As Totino's sales reached their peak, other companies began to take notice.
+In 1975, Pillsbury recognized the pizza’s popularity and offered to buy the Totino business.
+Pillsbury offered to buy Totino’s Pizza for $16 million, an offer which was turned down by Rose.
+The two companies eventually settled on a price of $22 million.
+After the aqcusition, Rose was appointed Pillsbury’s first female Vice President.
+While in this position, Rose perfected her fried freezer-to-oven crust recipe, which she patented in 1979.

 With her success, Rose became a philanthropist.
-She gave millions of dollars to charities and schools across Minnesota — such as Northwestern College in St. Paul, Minnesota.
-Due to her generosity, a high school adopted the Totino name, switching from Grace High School to Totino-Grace High School in 1980.
-Rose received notable achievements regarding her innovation: she was inducted into the Minnesota Business Hall of Fame and the Frozen Food Hall of Fame, becoming the first woman to obtain such an honor.
-On top of this recognition, Rose was also awarded the National Food Brokers Award for Outstanding Service and the Outstanding Business Leadership Award.
+Rose donated millions of dollars to charities and schools across Minnesota.
+Due to her generosity, a high school adopted the Totino name, renaming from Grace High School to Totino-Grace High School in 1980.
+Rose also received notable awards regarding her innovation: she was inducted into the Minnesota Business Hall of Fame and the Frozen Food Hall of Fame, becoming the first woman to obtain such an honor.
+On top of this recognition, Rose was awarded the National Food Brokers Award for Outstanding Service and the Outstanding Business Leadership Award.

+In 1994, at the age of 79, Rose died of cancer at Methodist Hospital in St. Louis Park, Minnesota.
+Rose was inducted postmortem into the Minnesota Inventors Hall of Fame in 2008, becoming the third woman to receive this honor.

 The Totinos had two daughters, Joanne Elwell and Bonnie Brenny, and nine grandchildren.
-Rose’s grandson Steve Elwell bought Tonino’s Restaurant in 1987 and still owns it today.
-In 1994, at the age of 79, Rose died of cancer at Methodist Hospital in St. Louis Park, Minnesota.
-While not recognized when she was alive, Rose was inducted into the Minnesota Inventors Hall of Fame in 2008, becoming the third woman to receive this honor.
+Rose’s grandson Steve Elwell bought Totino’s Restaurant in 1987 and still owns it today.